DPR00/dev-notes/gpu_/installing-nvidia-drivers.md

 6. Reboot.'
 7. You should be able to run the `nvidia-smi` command and get your GPU information.

 ***Disclaimer***: I made the mistake of only running the `sudo ubuntu-drivers install` command.
-It indeed installed the drivers, but my WiFi drivers broke and I couldn't connect to Internet.
-I couldn't even connect an external screen.
+It indeed installed the drivers, but my WiFi drivers were broken and I couldn't connect to the Internet.
+I couldn't even connect to an external screen.
+So, I suggest follow all the steps.

 ## Sources